nrw-lab/nrw-lab.github.io/en/updates/_posts/2022-12-17-week-notes.md

 ## Just an experiment

 So, we’ve had space to experiment and work collaboratively to explore a problem in an agile way - in line with the [Digital Service Standards for Wales](https://digitalpublicservices.gov.wales/resources/digital-service-standards/).
 Together with everything we’ve learned from our awesome speakers, we have tons of energy and renewed enthusiasm.
-And although the lab and our work with CDPS colleagues on this has ended, we could continue exploring this problem - NRW has the skills to do it!
+And although the lab and our work with CDPS colleagues on this has ended, we could continue exploring this problem - NRW has the skills to do it.